leancloud/docs-en/views/acl-guide.md

 ```

 As mentioned above, a member of a role can be another role.
-Suppose that we have created two roles `admin` and `moderator`, and we want to make `admin` a sub-role of `moderator` since every admin should also be a moderator:
+Suppose that we have created two roles, `admin` and `moderator`, and we want to make `admin` a sub-role of `moderator` since every admin should also be a moderator:

 ```objc
 [[moderator roles] addObject:admin];